andrewjw/site/_drafts/sustainable-software.md

 vulnerabilities.
 Software that has not been touched for a while requires significantly more time to make simple changes, compared to software which is regularly altered.

-The DevOps movement helps significantly with maintainability as any manual process ages very quickly.
+The DevOps movement helps significantly with maintainability, as any manual process ages very quickly.
 Even with excellent documentation, it isn't easy to reliably follow a process you're not familiar with.
 Automation, particularly the build, test and deployment steps, are well worth the time spent on building them.
 If you can combine a tool like [Renovate](https://github.com/renovatebot/renovate) with